Nevada Registered Agent Rules 2026: $60 Agent Change, $75 Penalty, No PO Boxes

 - Actual Nevada physical office: Some national providers subcontract to local offices.
 Confirm the address listed with the Secretary of State is a staffed office — not a virtual mailbox with a street address.

 Practical Tip: If you're forming a Nevada LLC primarily for privacy (no state income tax, strong charging order protections), using a commercial registered agent is essential.
 Naming yourself as agent puts your personal address on the public record — undoing the privacy advantage you were seeking.
-For a full overview of Nevada LLC costs, see our Nevada LLC Taxes & Fees 2026 guide.
+For a full overview of Nevada LLC costs, see our Nevada LLC Taxes & Annual Fees 2026 guide.

 DIY Option: Being Your Own Registered Agent